Yaqing-Peng/new-email-pilot/README.md

-# Smart Email Assistant - Chrome Extension
+# EmailPilot - Chrome Extension

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-Smart Email Assistant is a Chrome extension that enhances email productivity on **Gmail** and **Outlook** platforms.
+EmailPilot is a Chrome extension that enhances email productivity on **Gmail** and **Outlook** platforms.
 It integrates **Google Gemini Nano's built-in AI** to provide intelligent assistance with the following features:

 - **Auto-generate Subject Lines**: Automatically create concise and relevant subject lines.
 - **Auto-reply**: Generate thoughtful and context-aware replies with one click.
-- **Auto-write Emails**: Compose complete emails based on your input.
+- **Auto-write Emails**: Compose complete emails based on your instructions.
 - **Polish Text**: Refine email content for professionalism and clarity.
 - **Summarize Emails**: Quickly generate summaries for long emails.